WithHolm/d-buddy/README.md

 ## filtering
-filter by type of signal, sender app, path or even if the signal is a reply to another signal. dont worry tho. you can select a active signal and grab properties to filter, so you dont have to remember any syntax.
+filter by type of signal, sender app, path or even if the signal is a reply to another signal.

-filter:

 ![img](./docs/img/filter.png)

-autofilter:
+dont worry tho. you can select a active signal and grab properties to filter, so you dont have to remember any syntax.

 ![img](./docs/img/autofilter.png)